Walter J. Levy

 Walter James Levy (21 March 1911, Altona – 10 December 1997 in New York City) was a German-American lawyer and expert on oil issues.
 He advised numerous companies and governments.

 Family

 Walter was the son of the Jewish couple Moses Levi and Betty Lindenberger; he had two older and one younger sister.
 His father worked as a lawyer and died in March 1938.
 His sisters survived the Holocaust; his mother was deported to the Auschwitz death camp in July 1942.

 Walter J. Levy was married to Augusta (1918–1981), née Sondheimer, as of April 1942.
 The couple had two children, Robert Allen and Susan Clementine.

 Studies

-Levi studied economics and law in Freiburg im Breisgau, Munich, Heidelberg (1929–1930), Berlin (1930–1931), and Kiel (1931–1932).
-In Kiel he was awarded a doctorate in law in 1933.
+Levy studied economics and law at the University of Freiburg, the Ludwig-Maximilians-Universität München, Heidelberg University (1929–1930), the Friedrich Wilhelm University of Berlin (1930–1931), and Kiel University (1931–1932).
+At Kiel University, he was awarded a doctorate in law in 1933.

 Exile in Great Britain

 As a result of the Nazi seizure of power and the ensuing anti-Semitic laws and measures, Levy went into exile in Britain in 1933.
 He found employment with the Petroleum Press Bureau, which began publishing the Petroleum Press Service in 1934, a multilingual trade journal.
 Levy took up the study of statistics and wrote a book on oil in war, which attracted the attention of British economic officials, whom he subsequently provided with specialized information.
 After the start of World War II, he initially worked for the British Minister of Economic Warfare, but was then interned as an Enemy alien.